 Helping Students with ASD Succeed in General Education Classrooms

 General education classrooms are a challenge for even the best of educators.
 Each student arrives with different strengths and weaknesses from those of their peers.
-Integrating varied skillsets and behavioral histories under one roof can stall progress.
+Integrating varied skill sets and behavioral histories under one roof can stall progress.
 Students with autism also present their own needs, some of which may differ from neurotypical peers.
-In order for all students to unanimously progress, Dr. Bill Heward presents the key strategies that move entire classrooms forward, and provide the extra bump most ASD learners require.
-Whether a teacher, behavior analysts, or parent these strategies can support learning and classroom management for classrooms of various sizes.
+For all students to unanimously progress, Dr. Bill Heward presents the key strategies that move entire classrooms forward and provide the extra bump most ASD learners require.
+Whether a teacher, behavior analyst, or parent, these strategies can support learning and classroom management for classrooms of various sizes.

-- Describe how to counter problems that could make collaborative learning activities ineffective.
+- counter problems that could make collaborative learning activities ineffective.

 This course is delivered through Florida Tech.
 Clicking "Enroll Now" will take you to Florida Tech’s website where you can Add to Cart, Checkout, and complete the course.
 Come back to our website for podcasts, blogs, courses, and content.